MetExplore/dexom-python/README.md

 These are the different functions which are available for context-specific network extraction

+### apply_gpr
+The `gpr_rules.py` script can be used to transform gene expression data into reaction weights, for a limited selection of models.
+It uses the gene identifiers and gene-protein-reaction rules present in the model to connect the genes and reactions.
+By default, continuous gene expression values/weights will be transformed into continuous reaction weights.
+Using the `--convert` flag will instead create semi-quantitative reaction weights with values in {-1, 0, 1}.
+By default, the proportion of these three weights will be {25%, 50%, 25%}.

 ### iMAT
 `imat.py` contains a modified version of the iMAT algorithm as defined by [(Shlomi et al. 2008)](https://pubmed.ncbi.nlm.nih.gov/18711341/).
 The main inputs of this algorithm are a model file, which must be supplied in a cobrapy-compatible format (SBML, JSON or MAT), and a reaction_weight file in which each reaction is attributed a score.
 These reaction weights must be determined prior to launching imat, using the GPR rules present in the metabolic model.
-`model_functions.py` contains the `recon2_gpr` function, which transforms differential gene expression data into reaction weights for the recon 2 model, using the HGNC identifiers present in the model to connect the genes and reactions.

 The remaining inputs of imat are:
-- `epsilon`: the activation threshold of reactions with weight>0
+- `epsilon`: the activation threshold of reactions with weight > 0
-- `threshold`: the activation threshold of all reactions
+- `threshold`: the activation threshold for unweighted reactions
 - `timelimit`: the solver time limit
 - `feasibility`: the solver feasbility tolerance
 - `mipgaptol`: the solver MIP gap tolerance
 - `full`: a bool parameter for switching between the partial & full-DEXOM implementation

-The partial implementation is the default version.
+note: the feasibility determines the solver's capacity to return correct results.
+In particular, the relation `epsilon` > `threshold` > `ub*feasibility` is required (where `ub` is the maximal upper bound for reaction flux in the model)

+By default, uses the create_new_partial_variables function.
 In this version, binary flux indicator variables are created for each reaction with a non-zero weight.
 In the full-DEXOM implementation, binary flux indicator variables are created for every reaction in the model.
 This does not change the result of the imat function, but can be used for some of the enumeration methods below.

 ### enum_functions